Kop van Overijssel and De Wieden

 Route map

-Start and finish near bike node 39 on the Wijkweg in Rouveen.
-However, this bike route is a circular tour, so it offers the possibility to start from any of the following bike nodes.
+Start and finish near cycling junction 39 on the Wijkweg in Rouveen.
+Because this is a circular route, you can also start at one of the other cycling junctions along the route.

 39 - 30 - ╬ - 32 - 12 - 93 - 85 - 13 - 94 - 81 - 75 - ╬ - ╬ - 73 - 23 - 16 - 11 - 34 - 80 - 86 - 83 - 27 - 36 - 37 - 38 - 39